-The Manuherikia catchment (3033 km2) is located in Central Otago with its headwaters in the Hawkdun and Saint Bathans Ranges and Dunstan Mountains before flowing in a south-west direction, to join the Clutha River at the township of Alexandra (Figure 2.1).
+The Manuherikia catchment (3,033 km2) is located in Central Otago.
+Its headwaters are in the Hawkdun and Saint Bathans Ranges and the Dunstan Mountains, and it flows in a southwest direction, joining the Clutha River at the township of Alexandra (Figure 2.1).
 The northern part of the catchment borders the Waitaki catchment and forms the boundary of Otago with Canterbury.
 Western tributaries of the Manuherikia drain the Dunstan Ranges, while the Raggedy Range forms the eastern boundary of the Manuherikia Valley (Figure 2.1).
-The Ida Valley lies directly to the east and is connected to the Manuherikia Valley via the Poolburn Gorge which has carved its way through the dividing block of the Raggedy Range (Figure 2.1).
+The Ida Valley lies directly to the east and is connected to the Manuherikia Valley via the Poolburn Gorge, which has carved its way through the dividing block of the Raggedy Range (Figure 2.1).

 2.1.
-Vegetation and landuse
+Vegetation and land use

-The dominant land-use in both the Ida Burn and Manuherikia Valleys is agriculture, with pasture grasslands dominating the catchment (Figure 2.2).
-The level of production by grasslands (agricultural intensity) is largely dependent on the availability of water for irrigation, with high producing pastures mainly found at lower elevations in the Manuherikia and Ida Valleys (Figure 2.2, Table 2.1).
+The dominant land use in both the Ida Burn and Manuherikia Valleys is agriculture, with pasture grasslands dominating the catchment (Figure 2.2).
+The level of production by grasslands (agricultural intensity) is largely dependent on the availability of water for irrigation, with high-producing pastures mainly found at lower elevations in the Manuherikia and Ida Valleys (Figure 2.2, Table 2.1).

-The original vegetation of the catchment can still be seen in many of the headwater tributaries and in parts above Falls Dam where tussock grassland dominates the river and creek terraces with snow tussock occupying the higher mountain faces (Figure 2.2, Table 2.1).
+The original vegetation of the catchment can still be seen in many of the headwater tributaries and in parts above Falls Dam where tussock grassland dominates the river and creek terraces, with snow tussock occupying the higher mountain faces (Figure 2.2, Table 2.1).
 Scrub (including matagouri or grey scrub, mixed exotic shrublands, manuka, kanuka, gorse, broom and subalpine shrubland) covers about 98 km2, or 3% of the catchment (Table 2.1).

-There has been a relatively small amount of land use change in the Manuherikia catchment over the period 1996-2012 based on the Land Cover Database (LCDB) v.
-4 cover class change layer (https://lris.scinfo.org.nz/layer/413-land-cover-database-lcdb-v40-change/).
-The majority of this change being the conversion of low producing grassland to high producing exotic grassland (68 ha) and harvest of exotic forest (44 ha), of which almost half was converted to high producing exotic grassland (18 ha).
-Other land use changes include clearance of gorse/broom to high producing exotic grassland (8 ha), conversion of high producing exotic grassland to orchards, vineyards or other perennial crops (2.4 ha) and clearance of deciduous hardwoods to high producing exotic grassland (1.5 ha).
+There has been a relatively small amount of land use change in the Manuherikia catchment over the period 1996-2012, based on the Land Cover Database (LCDB) v.
+4 cover class change layer3.
+The majority of this change saw the conversion of low-producing grassland to high-producing exotic grassland (68 ha) and the harvest of exotic forest (44 ha), of which almost half was converted to high-producing exotic grassland (18 ha).
+Other land use changes include clearance of gorse/broom to high-producing exotic grassland (8 ha), conversion of high-producing exotic grassland to orchards, vineyards or other perennial crops (2.4 ha), and clearance of deciduous hardwoods to high-producing exotic grassland (1.5 ha).